NELFT Higher Training Scheme

-We are part of the North East London (Bart’s and the Royal London) Specialty Psychiatry Training Scheme.
-The two trusts in our scheme are North East London NHS Foundation Trust (NELFT) and East London NHS Foundation Trust (ELFT).
+Higher trainees working within the North East London Specialty Training scheme rotate on a yearly basis between jobs in North East London NHS Foundation Trust (NELFT) and East London NHS Foundation Trust (ELFT).

 Within NELFT there are a total of 16 posts for higher trainees (ST4 to ST7) in both general adult and old age psychiatry.
 These are based in one of the four boroughs (Waltham Forest, Redbridge, Barking & Dagenham and Havering)